JonMuller/gerbers/corne-choc-xiao/README.md

 SVG files can be imported into Fusion 360 to create a sketch to start the case making fun.
 They are pulled from the PCB Edge Cuts.

+***EDIT***

+03/12/23 addede in ZMK starter files.
+These should go in the boards/sheilds directory of your zmk branch.
+Then go in and modify the build.yml to include it.

+If you get stuck on anything, the zmk discord is very helpful.